aspnet/Tooling/docs/publish-web-app-from-visual-studio.md

 - Machine must be configured to run an ASP.NET web application and have WebDeploy installed.
 For more information, see [Create an ASP.NET VM with WebDeploy](create-asp-net-vm-with-webdeploy.md).

 - The VM must have a DNS name configured.
-For more information, see [Create a fully qualified domain name in the Azure portal for a Windows VM](portal-create-fqdn.md).
+For more information, see [Create a fully qualified domain name in the Azure portal for a Windows VM][Create FQDN].

 ## Publish your ASP.NET web app to the Azure VM using Visual Studio
 The following section describes how to publish an existing ASP.NET web application to an Azure virtual machine.